By Richard Rost 18 months ago

 Sometimes you might have a corrupted Windows DLL file.
 You may need to try working from a fresh install of Windows.
 If you have tried everything else AND your database works fine on another computer, this may be your only option.

-If you've checked everything off on this list and you still need help with your database, let me know.
-I try to make myself available as much as possible to answer questions.
+If you've checked everything off on this list and you still need help with your database, let us know.
+We'll do our best to help you out.
 Your first line of support is the Access Forum.
 Post your problem there.
-I try to check them as much as I can, plus Alex and some of the other students help out a lot (and I'm super appreciative of that!).
-Beyond that, if you need help with your database, FREE help is available via my TechHelp page, and PAID support is available on my Consulting page.
-If it's business critical, I'm here for you.
+I try to check them as much as I can, plus I've got a great team of Moderators that help out a lot (and I'm super appreciative of that!).
+I no longer offer one-on-one technical support or Consulting, however if it's business critical, you may be able to get assistance from one of my Moderators, students, or colleagues via the Access Developer Network.

 Specific Issues or Error Messages